kubevela/community/community-membership.md

 All contributors should be welcomed to the community by existing members, helped with PR workflow, and directed to relevant documentation and communication channels.

-This doc outlines the various responsibilities of contributor roles in KubeVela.
+This tabel outlines the various responsibilities of contributor roles in KubeVela.

 | Role | Responsibilities | Requirements | Defined by |